0x00Jeff/0x00Jeff.github.io/_posts/2020-1-3-tryhackme-wonderland-writeup.md

 Linux wonderland 4.15.0-101-generic #102-Ubuntu SMP Mon May 11 10:07:26 UTC 2020 x86_64 x86_64 x86_64 GNU/Linux
 ```

-the python script has the same poem we saw earlier on the website, sliced up to 10 parts. and its functionality was to print a random part from them, oh and it also included the library `random`
+the script has the same poem we saw earlier on the website, sliced up to 10 parts. and its functionality was to print a random part from them, oh and it also included the library `random`

 ```python
 import random